luyuhuang/luyuhuang.github.io/_posts/2020-01-01-2019-annual-summary.md

     I hope it'll be full of green spots in 2020.

-- I read a part of Lua source code following [this guide](https://github.com/lichuang/Lua-Source-Internal).
+- I read part of Lua source code following [this guide](https://github.com/lichuang/Lua-Source-Internal).
 I have understood some of these principles.

 ## Reading